 Appropriate Vaccine Usage

-This tells you the percent of residents who were administered the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This is the percentage of residents who were given the flu and pneumonia vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy